Multiplicity dependence of charged-particle intra-jet properties in pp collisions at $\sqrt{s}$ = 13 TeV: Results

 The top panels of Fig.~\ref{NchUESubFinal_AllR_HMbyMB} show the ratios of $\left<N_{\rm ch}\right>$ between HM and MB events as a function of jet \pt in comparison to predictions from PYTHIA\,8.
 The data points are shown by solid markers and the PYTHIA\,8 predictions are represented by open markers for jet $R$ = 0.2 (left), 0.3 (middle), and 0.4 (right).
 The ratios between PYTHIA\,8 predictions and data are shown in the bottom panels.
-A mild increase in the mean number of jet constituents is observed in HM compared to that in MB event class.
-The magnitude of the increment is found to decrease gradually with increasing jet \pt.
-A maximum increment of $\sim 10\% (8\%, 6\%)$ for jet $R$ = 0.2 (0.3, 0.4) is observed towards low jet \pt while there is no increment at high jet \pt for all $R$.
+A mild enhancement in the mean number of charged jet constituents is observed in HM compared to that in MB event class.
+The magnitude of the enhancement is found to decrease gradually with increasing jet \pt.
+A maximum increase of $\sim 10\% (8\%, 6\%)$ for jet $R$ = 0.2 (0.3, 0.4) is observed towards low jet \pt while there is no increase at high jet \pt for all $R$.
 PYTHIA\,8 qualitatively reproduces the data, however, fails to quantitatively reproduce the jet-\pt dependence.
-This observation indicates a softening of jet constituents in HM events compared to MB for low-\pt jets, which aligns with the CMS measurement of a complementary observable, namely the mean $p_{\rm T}$ of jet constituents, in pp collisions at \s = 7 TeV~\cite{CMSmeanpt}.
+This observation indicates a softening of charged jet constituents in HM events compared to MB for low-\pt jets, which aligns with the CMS measurement of a complementary observable, namely the mean $p_{\rm T}$ of charged jet constituents, in pp collisions at \s = 7 TeV~\cite{CMSmeanpt}.